Sana8200/Socket-Programming/Task3: HTTPAsk Server/README.md

 ## HTTPAsk Server

-In Task 3, I developed an HTTP server that acts as both a server and a client.
-It accepts HTTP requests with query parameters specifying the target server’s hostname and port.
+In Task 3, I developed an HTTP server that listens for incoming HTTP requests.
+The server expects GET requests with query parameters specifying the target server’s hostname, port, and optional parameters such as timeout, data limit, and shutdown flag.
+Upon receiving a request, the server extracts and validates these parameters using ParseRequest.

-Upon receiving a request, the server uses a tcpclient.tcpclient.TCPClient to communicate with the specified server, retrieves the response, and sends it back as part of the HTTP response body.
+It then creates a TCPClient instance using `tcpclient.TCPClient` class to establish a TCP connection with the specified hostname and port, optionally sending a message if provided.
+The TCPClient retrieves the response from the remote server while respecting the configured timeout, limit, and shutdown settings.
+Finally, the HTTP server formats the TCP server’s response into a valid HTTP response and sends it back to the client.

-This task involved integrating the TCP client from Task 1 into an HTTP server, effectively creating a web-based version of the TCP client.
+This implementation bridges HTTP and raw TCP communication, allowing users to interact with TCP servers via HTTP requests.

 ### Features